 Part Time OSAP – available to undergraduate and graduate students registered in certificate, degree or diploma programs, apply online through the OSAP website.

-Noah Meltz Grant – available to undergraduate students registered in certificate, degree or diploma programs.
+Noah Meltz Bursary – available to undergraduate students registered in certificate, degree or diploma programs.

-Students who are registering in the Academic Bridging Program (part-time) or undergraduate degree or certificate students taking two credits for the fall/winter session may apply for the Noah Meltz Grant and/or Part-Time OSAP.
+Students who are registering in the Academic Bridging Program (part-time) or undergraduate degree or certificate students taking two credits for the fall/winter session may apply for the Noah Meltz Bursary and/or Part-Time OSAP.

-UTAPS stands for the University of Toronto Advanced Planning for Students program.
+UTAPS stands for the University of Toronto Advanced Planning for Students.
 It’s a program that is used to meet students’ financial needs not addressed by OSAP or other government programs.

-U of T students receiving funding from another province/territory or a First Nations band are also eligible for consideration, but they need to apply online.
+U of T students receiving funding from another province/territory or a First Nations band are also eligible for consideration, but you need to apply online.

-Students must set up their own bank accounts for OSAP direct deposit.
+You must set up your own bank account for OSAP direct deposit.

 Students must maintain satisfactory academic progress.
 That means that students are required to successfully complete the academic requirements of their program to continue to be eligible for OSAP.
-Frequent or multiple program switches, drops, withdrawals and/or repeats of programs that are funded by OSAP may be considered lack of academic progress and direction.
-Contact Enrolment Services for further details.
+Frequent or multiple program switches, drops, withdrawals and/or repeats of programs that are funded by OSAP may also be considered lack of academic progress and direction.

 These are some of the consequences to withdrawing from full-time studies while on OSAP:

-- Your loans will become repayable 6 months after you withdraw from full-time studies.
+- Your loans will become repayable on the first day of the seventh month after you withdraw from full-time studies.

-- There will be OSAP Academic probation or restriction placed on your file because you did not maintain full-time standing during your OSAP funded study period.
+- There will be an OSAP academic probation or restriction placed on your OSAP file because you did not maintain full-time standing during your OSAP funded study period.

 See our OSAP Withdrawal information page for more details.